 This gives your prospects the confidence that you’re the right person to list their home.

 Real estate is all about sales and marketing.
 If your real estate website looks like it hasn’t been updated in 10 years, that doesn’t speak very highly of your ability to market or sell someone’s home.

 Your site also needs to be fast.
 Users lose interest very quickly if the site they land on doesn't load fast enough.
 This can lead to a high bounce rate and can damage your SEO, as well as losing potential leads!
 To increase load speed, avoid bulky video headers and large images.
 And by that, we don't mean size, we mean file size.
 Images on your site shouldn't be bigger than around 700kb to optimize for page load time.

 Are you active on social media?
 Do you share relevant news to the industry?
 Help people gauge how well --and active you are.
 Link to these pages so that your website and social media pages all form part of one cohesive strategy.
 Your entire online presence should be circular - linking to each other and eventually driving traffic back to your website.

 Easy and Accessible Lead Capture

 How simple is it to get in touch with you?
 Are there multiple lead capture options on your site?
 What is your CTA (call-to-action)/value exchange?
 Everyone wants visitors to their site, but without capturing lead information, you can never follow up with interested prospects.

 Ready to get started with your own real estate website, with none of the hassle?
-Watch a demo of Avenue here.
+Book a free 1:1 consultation here.